asimihsan/crypto_example/README.markdown

 -   Encrypting data: Use AES in CTR (Counter) mode, and append an HMAC.
 -   AES key length: Use 256-bit AES keys.
 -   Hash / HMAC algorithm: Use SHA256 / HMAC-SHA256.
--   Password handling: As soon as you receive a password, hash it using scrpt or PBKDF2 and erase the plaintext password from memory.
+-   Password handling: As soon as you receive a password, hash it using scrypt or PBKDF2 and erase the plaintext password from memory.

 Following from this, the process for encrypting a file is:
+-   Generate `password_salt`, a random 16-byte string.
+-   Using PBKDF2, derive `cipher_password_derived` from the key and `password_salt`.
+This will be used to encrypt the plaintext.
+-   Generate `nonce`, a random 8-byte string concatenated with a counter that starts at 0.
+-   Start a new AES cipher instance in counter (CTR) mode that uses the nonce and counter above, with `cipher_password_derived` as the key.
+-   Generate `hmac_salt`, a random 16-byte string.
+-   Using PBKDF2, derive `hmac_password_derived` from the key and `hmac_salt`.
+This will be used to generate the HMAC.
+-   Start a new HMAC instance which hashes all values used, not just the ciphertext that will eventually be generated, using `hmac_password_derived`.
+-   Read in the plaintext in chunks from the file-like object.
+If we're compressing then stream this into a BZ2Compressor() instance.
+Write this into the ciphertext file.

 and the process for decrypting a file:

+-   TODO.
+Reverse of above :).

 the file format of an encrypted file is:

+-   TODO.
+See `crypto.py`, in particular `header_format` in `encrypt_file()`.

 API
 ---

+-   TODO.

 Development notes
 -----------------